-Corruption Perceptions Index 2016: Full Source Description

-13 data sources were used to construct the Corruption Perceptions Index 2016:

-- 1. African Development Bank Governance Ratings 2015 - 2.
-Bertelsmann Foundation Sustainable Governance Indicators 2016 - 3.
-Bertelsmann Foundation Transformation Index 2016 - 4.
-Economist Intelligence Unit Country Risk Ratings 2016 - 5.
-Freedom House Nations in Transit 2016 - 6.
-Global Insight Country Risk Ratings 2015 - 7.
-IMD World Competitiveness Yearbook 2016 - 8.
-Political and Economic Risk Consultancy Asian Intelligence 2016 - 9.
-Political Risk Services International Country Risk Guide 2016 - 10.
-World Bank Country Policy and Institutional Assessment 2015 - 11.
-World Economic Forum Executive Opinion Survey (EOS) 2016 - 12.
-World Justice Project Rule of Law Index 2016 - 13.
-Varieties of Democracy (VDEM) Project 2016

-1. African Development Bank Governance Ratings 2015
+Corruption Perceptions Index 2017: Full Source Description 13 data sources were used to construct the Corruption Perceptions Index (CPI) 2017: - 1.
+African Development Bank Country Policy and Institutional Assessment 2016 - 2.
+Bertelsmann Stiftung Sustainable Governance Indicators 2017 - 3.
+Bertelsmann Stiftung Transformation Index 2017-2018 - 4.
+Economist Intelligence Unit Country Risk Service 2017 - 5.
+Freedom House Nations in Transit 2017 - 6.
+Global Insight Country Risk Ratings 2016 - 7.
+IMD World Competitiveness Center World Competitiveness Yearbook Executive Opinion Survey 2017 - 8.
+Political and Economic Risk Consultancy Asian Intelligence 2017 - 9.
+The PRS Group International Country Risk Guide 2017 - 10.
+World Bank Country Policy and Institutional Assessment 2017 - 11.
+World Economic Forum Executive Opinion Survey 2017 - 12.
+World Justice Project Rule of Law Index Expert Survey 2017-2018 - 13.
+Varieties of Democracy (V-Dem) 2017 1.
+African Development Bank Country Policy and Institutional Assessment 2016 Code: AFDB Year of publication: 2017 Type of assessment: Expert evaluations Data provider: African Development Bank The African Development Bank (AfDB) is a regional multilateral development bank, engaged in promoting the economic development and social progress of countries on the continent.
+The AfDB's 2016 Governance Ratings are part of the Country Policy and Institutional Assessment (CPIA), which assesses the quality of a country's institutional framework in terms of how conducive it is to fostering the effective use of development assistance.

-Code: AFDB

-The African Development Bank (AFDB) is a regional multilateral development bank, engaged in promoting the economic development and social progress of countries on the continent.

-The AfDB's 2015 Governance Ratings are part of the Country Policy and Institutional Assessment (CPIA), which assesses the quality of a country's institutional framework in terms of how conducive it is to fostering the effective use of development assistance.
 The current CPIA strives to achieve a maximum level of uniformity and consistency across all regional member countries surveyed.
 Also, and in order to comply with the Paris and Rome declarations on Aid Effectiveness, Harmonization and Alignment, the AfDB has modified the questionnaire and guidelines for its CPIA to be in line with those of the World Bank and the Asian Development Bank, thus increasing the comparability and synergy among systems.
 The CPIA is carried out by a group of country economists with vast experience in policy analysis.
 The knowledge of these experts is complemented with that of local contacts that provide both quantitative and qualitative insights.
 Peer discussions are also used to monitor the quality of the findings.
+Corruption question(s) Experts are asked to assess:

-Transparency, Accountability and Corruption in the Public Sector.
+Transparency, accountability and corruption in the public sector.
 "This criterion assesses the extent to which the executive can be held accountable for its use of funds and the results of its actions by the electorate and by the legislature and judiciary, and the extent to which public employees within the executive are required to account for the use of resources, administrative decisions, and results obtained.
-Both levels of accountability are enhanced by transparency in decision making, public audit institutions, access to relevant and timely information, and public and media scrutiny.
-A high degree of accountability and transparency discourages corruption, or the abuse of public office for private gain.
-National and sub-national governments should be appropriately weighted.

-Each of three dimensions should be rated separately:
+Both levels of accountability are enhanced by transparency in decision-making, public audit institutions, access to relevant and timely information, and public and media scrutiny.
+National and sub-national governments should be appropriately weighted."
+Each of three dimensions are rated separately:

-- (a) the accountability of the executive to oversight institutions and of public employees for their performance; - (b) access of civil society to information on public affairs; and - (c) state capture by narrow vested interests."

-The questionnaire for CPIA assessment can be accessed here: https://cpia.afdb.org/documents/public/cpia2015-questionnaire-en.pdf

-The rating scale ranges from 1 (very weak for two or more years) to 6 (very strong for three or more years) and allows for half point intermediate scores (e.g.3.5).
+- (a) the accountability of the executive to oversight institutions and of public employees for their performance - (b) access of civil society to information on public affairs - (c) state capture by narrow vested interests For the overall rating, these three dimensions receive equal weighting.
+The questionnaire can be accessed here: https://cpia.afdb.org/documents/public/cpia2016-questionnaire-en.pdf Scores The rating scale ranges from 1 (very weak) to 6 (very strong).
+Country coverage 54 African countries are covered.